Raising Awareness for Down Syndrome with The Heritage Hustlers

 Are you ready for some kickball?
 Heritage Construction is ready to take the trophy while helping to raise money for Down syndrome awareness.

 The 8th Annual Upside Of Down Charity Kickball Tournament is scheduled for Saturday, Oct.
 6th at Krieg Fields in Austin.
 Come out and cheer on the Heritage Construction team as we take our passion, teamwork, and sportsmanship to the field to benefit and celebrate the individuals living with this condition.

 According to the Centers for Disease Control and Prevention, approximately one in every 700 babies in the United States is born with Down syndrome.
 Do you know the facts from fiction?

 What Causes Down Syndrome?

 The human body is made of cells; all cells contain a center, called a nucleus, in which genetic material is stored.
 This genetic material, known as genes, carries the codes responsible for all our inherited characteristics.

 Genes are grouped along rod-like structures called chromosomes.
 Normally, the nucleus of each cell contains 23 pairs of chromosomes, half of which are inherited from each parent.

-Because 95 percent of all cases of Down syndrome occur because there are three copies of the 21st chromosome, it is referred to as “trisomy 21.”
+Because 95 percent of all cases occur because there are three copies of the 21st chromosome, it is referred to as “trisomy 21.”

 Chromosomes may be studied by examining blood or tissue cells.
 Individual chromosomes are identified, stained and numbered from largest to smallest.
 The visual display of the chromosomes is known as a karyotype.